AlexG28/Instagram2.0/README.md

 ## Try it out

-To run this website on your computer, clone this repo and run  `npm install` followed by `npm dev run`.
+To run this website on your computer, clone this repo and run  `npm install` followed by `npm run dev`.

+## Run unit tests

+To run the e2e unit tests, run `npm run ci`